-The only definition for this exists in my About Me or that long post I made after a summertime Twitter situation.
+The only definition for this exists in my About Me or that long post I made after a summertime Twitter situation a while ago.
 This post will serve as a definition reference link so I can link to it whenever I mention the term in a post.
 The abbreviation is HeSP.

 Hellenistic Syncretic Polytheism, when broken down, has these meanings:

-A combination of the three is the reason most of us non-Hellenic Americans — I’m Scandi and Québécoise, for example — learn the Hellenic Gods from childhood, not the Norse, Celtic, and so on.
-This has a significant impact on many of us because we end up worshipping the Hellenic Gods and do not necessarily develop noncolonizing ways for integrating the Gods into our religious practice.
+A combination of the three strains of transmission is the reason most of us non-Hellenic Americans — I’m Scandi and Québécoise, for example — learn the Hellenic Gods from childhood, not the Norse, Celtic, and so on.
+This has a significant impact on many of us because we end up worshipping the Hellenic Gods and do not necessarily develop non-colonizing ways for integrating the Gods into our religious practice because we are taught in school to over-identify with Ancient Greece.
+Problems in Neopagan New Religious Movements arise when we ignore the three cross-cultural transmission routes and instead promote supersessionist narratives in which we see ourselves as the “heirs” of various cultures’ polytheisms when the modern descendants of those groups are still literally here.
+We can worship the Gods, but we need to approach our new religious movements with honesty and integrity.
+We practice Americanized, Britishized, or [adjective]ized worship of the Greek Gods.

-For people who do not worship the Hellenic Gods (or who worship only one or two), this could easily be replaced with a word denoting the main pantheon one worships.
+For people who do not worship the Hellenic Gods (or who worship only one or two), Hellenistic could easily be replaced with another term.

 Syncretic: The actual outcome will be a new thing that combines the root culture (e.g., American, Brazilian, French) with some level of Hellenization, and the worship of the Athanatoi will thus be Americanized, Brazilianized, or *-ized.
-Rather than pretending to be what we’re not, it’s better to respectfully acknowledge that this is a New Thing, and we should spend some effort considering theological questions like:
+Rather than pretending to be what we’re not, it’s better to respectfully acknowledge that we are doing something that is new, and we should spend some effort considering important theological questions that impact us.

 - What does household worship look like when you do not worship the Gods of your ancestors, or you worship some combination?